 At the top of the island adjoining Palolem beach, there is a stone sculpture created by an American conceptual and land artist Jacek Tylicki called “Give if you can – Take if you have to” also called the “Money stone”.
 It became a pilgrimage destination.
 At the low tide, it is a tough jungle walk and a guide is recommended.
 People can leave or take money at will at the Money stone.

 Watch dolphins while eating breakfast, If you are lucky you can watch them from the beach but if not take a trip on a fishing boat, not expensive.
-At the far north of the beach is a small island that looks like a set from Jurassic park and is well worth exploring over there.
+At the far north of the beach is a small island that looks like a set from Jurassic Park and is well worth exploring over there.
 It is possible to walk at low tide but it is not a long swim.
-You can even got to cabo-de-rama fort to explore it.
+You can even get to the cabo-de-Rama fort to explore it.

-Always Swim between Red and Yellow Flags, as this area is safe and constantly watched by the Lifeguards as undercurrents is even though it is considered safe.
+Always Swim between Red and Yellow Flags, as this area is safe and constantly watched by the Lifeguards as undercurrents are even though it is considered safe.

 Red Flags means No Swimming, which means this beach is closed and dangerous.

 Do not mix alcohol/Drugs with Swimming, as 80% of drowning victims are between the age of 20 to 40 and have consumed alcohol or drugs.